colevandersWands/fosdem-19/README.md

 * per difficulty
     * what's being done about this, how well it's working
     * how JS can be used to address these things
+* how JS can move beyond the other methods
 * and these things can go for not-novices, bring them to nls